It’s that time of year:

 Flowers are blooming, birds are singing, and… dun dun dun… it’s time to bring out the shorts.

 Which always seems to come too soon after a long, comfort food eating and sunless winter.
 Amirite?!

-Unfortunately, we’re just going to have to brave baring our legs until the color back comes back…
+Unfortunately, we’re just going to have to brave baring our colorless legs until some pigment back comes back…

 However, I’ve got just the idea for that comfort food eating streak we’ve all been on.
 Salads.
 Yummy, delicious, goody filled salads.

 Because guess what friends, it’s salad season.
 And I’m kicking it off with this epic strawberry salad.

 It may be simple, it may be healthy, but it sure is delicious!

 This year, you’re ready to step up your salad game.
 No more mayo drenched pasta salads or mundane strawberry fruit salads coming from your kitchen…

 Which is why you’re gonna treat your crew with this strawberry walnut salad recipe at Friday night’s BBQ.